Using Mathics3 from your code¶

 Notice how to evaluate a general Mathics3 expression in Python using

-function to get called.
-Here that is Factorial
+with the Full-Form name of the function to get called.
+Here that is Symbol("System`Factorial").

 Each of the parameters should have type Mathics3 Expression.